One-loop Radiative Corrections to the $\rho$ Parameter in the Left Right Twin Higgs Model: The renormalization procedure

 \section{The renormalization procedure}

-In this section, we will review the renoramlization procedure following the Ref.~/cite{Cehn:2003fm}.
+We follow the renormalization procedure in Ref.~\cite{Chen:2003fm} to calculate the $\rho$-parameter at one-loop order.
 The $Z$-pole, $W$-mass, and neutral current data can be used to search for and set limits on deviations from the SM.
-In the article we concentrate particularly on the the $\rho$-parameter, which is defined as
+The the $\rho$-parameter is defined as